 The digital transformation journey

-Digital transformation is a process, a journey, and not an overnight- or quick-fix.
+Digital transformation is a process, a journey, and not an overnight or quick fix.
 At the end of the path lies the vision for your organization, and digital transformation helps you realize it.
-This requires a strategy and a plan, and digital transformation should be part of every organization’s overarching digital strategy and roadmap.
+This requires a strategy and plan, and digital transformation should be part of every organization’s overarching digital strategy and roadmap.

-It’s challenging to find time to initiate and prioritize technology transformation.
+It’s challenging to find time to initiate and prioritize process improvement and transformation activities.
 But imagine the organization whose supervisors spend the first three hours of every day reviewing yesterday’s production data and preparing reports.
 Nearly all that time could be recouped with digital transformation.
 Real-time production data and integrated reporting, for example, would allow those staff members to focus instead on analyzing the data and acting on initiatives that further your business goals.
 If you’re wondering how you’ll have the time to embark on the digital transformation journey, consider that you don’t have time not to start.

 And while it might seem overwhelming at first, organizations will begin to see a return as they identify opportunities to optimize their workforce, improve efficiencies, and access data and insights to support greater resilience and reliable KPIs for decision-making.